The 14 Easiest Jobs That Pay $100K or More!

 And there are plenty of ways to get creative with real estate.
 Shaun Martin makes six figures per year with SEO real estate opportunities from his website!

 Real estate agents average $116,000/year, according to Glassdoor.

 6. Software Developer

-Software developers design and maintain software applications.
+A software developer designs and maintains software applications.
 This is a coding-intensive position, but coding is a high-income skill you can teach yourself.
 So, software development is a career that a college degree isn't necessarily needed for.

 This is one of the easiest jobs that pay $100K for people who are: